 Another issue being raised when developing a software without a structuring pattern is the separation of view and logic.
 There are well-known examples of architectural patterns that enforce this separation like MVC, MMVM.
 You might ask yourself: why do I need that separation?
 Isn’t it fine to put the logic directly into the widget?
 In the end, that’s where it’s needed!

 The problem with that is: as long as you only have one screen with one or a couple of widgets, this might be fine.
 But as soon as your application grows, this becomes a massive obstacle.
 Example: let’s say you have implemented a screen that has a header, a list of elements and an input field at the bottom.
-Then you realize that you need another screen that is similar (the look is quite the same) to the one you always have, but not equal (the behavior is different).
+Then you realize that you need another screen that is similar (the look is quite the same) to the one you already have, but not equal (the behavior is different).
 How do you re-use the list of elements and the input field if you only want the visuals to be the same but not the behavior?
 There is a tight coupling between the behavior and the visuals which make it impossible for you to reuse it.

 Another issue that comes up: if you hard-wire the logic to the view, you are unable to write white box tests such as unit tests for the logic.
 Example: there is a button that executes a request to an external API on press.
 If an error occurs, a SnackBar should display: “Oh snap, there was an error!”.
 Being unable to mock the class that executes the request, you are incapable of testing the scenario because you can’t setup a test case where it responds with an error.
 Even if you inject this class into the widget, you can only make assumptions about the widget tree inside a widget test (expect that the